 * Read about an innovative, new project initiative that encourages local gardening and food production that is sprouting from our Environmental Justice project: My Garden – West Eugene…

-- NEW: see our latest documentary about environmental justice on YouTube!
+- See our documentary about environmental justice on YouTube!

 - Tangible Success as a Result of Env Justice Bus Tour!

 Majora Carter on the Connection Between Race, Class, Environment and Health

 In close partnership with Centro Latino Americano Beyond Toxics launched the West Eugene Industrial Corridor Environmental Health Project.
 The project grew out of concerns expressed from neighbors in the area of West Eugene immediately downwind from a (then) proposed biomass energy plant, which is now operating and burning forest by-products.
 These affected neighborhoods have higher percentages of minority, elderly, disabled and poverty level residents.
 Furthermore, these families are disproportionally affected by higher concentrations of industrial air pollutants from surrounding industrial sources.
 This collaborative project received two Environmental Justice grants from the US Environmental Protection Agency (EPA); the first grant in 2010 was one of only six awarded in the entire Northwest.

 In the summer of 2010, Beyond Toxics employed five canvassers to go door-to-door to gather data about environmental health issues that concern residents.
 See our report to the EPA.
 According to preliminary results, neighbors believe that they have been exposed to cumulative multiple air pollutants and suffer health consequences because of the effect of cumulative pollution.